September 5, 2019

 Listen to the Bean Report here:

 - Soybeans currently range from R5 to R7 in Westman and R6 to R8 in Eastman.
 The more advanced soybeans are earlier maturing varieties that are now a week or two away from harvest.
-Recent rains may have benefited soybeans that still had developing seeds at the R5 stage, including those in the northwest region.
+Recent rains may have benefitted soybeans that still had developing seeds at the R5 stage, including those in the northwest region.
 However, rain did not provide any yield benefit to soybeans at the R6 stage or later.

 - Dry beans have advanced rapidly across the province, with many crops sitting at mid- (R8.5) to full maturity (R9).
 Undercutting has begun for some pinto bean crops and harvest is underway for black beans and Great Northern beans.
 Recent rains have unfortunately shut down harvest for a little while, although the moisture replenishment is welcome.
 If you are still seeing several green pods in your edible bean crop, consider letting the crop stand longer before cutting to improve maturity.